BonaDrone/MPU9250/README.md

-This repository comes from a few different source files created by [Kris Winer](https://github.com/kriswiner) to support the Invensense MPU line of Internal Measurement Unit sensors.
+This repository comes from a few different source files created by [Kris Winer](https://github.com/kriswiner) to support the Invensense MPU line of Internal Measurement Unit (IMU) sensors.

 Here's what I changed:
 * Reorganized Kris's